ErikSundvall/web-template-incl-branches/JAVASCRIPT_CONVERSION_GUIDE.md

 ### Phase 1: Proof of Concept (2-3 weeks)
 1. Set up Kotlin/JS build configuration
 2. Port core conversion classes
-3. Create basic browser demo
+3. Create basic browser demo that can take any openEHR instance data and a template file and converte to/from all of:
-4. Validate concept with stakeholders
+** Flat
+** Structured
+** Raw (canonical openEHR JSON)

 ### Phase 2: Core Implementation (4-6 weeks)
 1. Implement full conversion functionality